rwpalmer/DFPlay/README.md

 DFPlayers are inexpensive and they have a serial interface.
 This makes them ideal for use in IOT projects.

 While it is true that the DFPlayer can be used without a library, it is also true that a library can make the DFPlayer much easier to use.
 This library lets developers use intuitive commands to control the DFPlayer. *If you have ever used an MP3 player, you already know how to use the DFPlay library* ... but DFPlay also provides enhanced functionality.
 For example:
 * The DFPlay library has one command to play content.
-The ***play()*** command plays a "Selection" which selects the content to be played, and permits volume and equalizer settings to be specified for the duration of the Selection's play.
+The ***play()*** command plays a "Selection" which selects the content to be played, and permits volume and equalizer settings to be asjusted for the duration of the Selection's play.
 It is also possible to organize selections into playlists for those who want to take things to that level.
 * Mute and unMute functionality was added.
 * New softStop functionality tells DFPlayer to stop playing when the current track ends
 * Developers have Instant access to DFPlayer state information with methods like:  *isPlaying()*, *isPaused()*, *isIdle()*, and *isMuted()*